AyishaAlli/Multiverse-Bootcamp/RESTful Servers/README.md

 [https://www.npmjs.com/package/@handlebars/allow-prototype-access]

 Questions/Todo's
-How to post form?
+- How to post form?
-Deleting messes with autoincrements cant get restaurant.css or restaurant.js onto my restaurant page
+- Deleting messes with autoincrements , can this be avoided/ does it matter?
+- cant get restaurant.css or restaurant.js onto my restaurant page